-Ireland is a small country indeed, but man does it have a big personality.
+Ireland is a small country indeed, but man, does it have a big personality.
 Spanning generations of cultural unrest – a result of famine, oppression, civil wars, and invasions – it is surprising that the Irish collectively claim a chirpy disposition.

-In fact, the Irish are known worldwide to be some of the most friendly and accommodating people you’re likely ever to meet – we’ve even won awards for it!
+In fact, the Irish are known worldwide to be some of the most friendly and accommodating people you’re ever likely to meet – we’ve even won awards for it!
 And, on top of all that, there’s the Irish luck.

 There are many possible sources for this age-old expression.
 Let’s take a look at some of its most likely origins!

 An old mining expression – miners’ luck

 Edward T. O’Donnell outlines one of the most likely accounts that trace the root of this classic saying.